Call center software

 - Call queue management

-- Zoho Desk CRM & helpdesk integration
+- Zoho Desk CRM and help desk integration

 Like Zendesk, LiveAgent is much more than call center software.
-LiveAgent packages include full helpdesk capabilities such as live chat, ticket management, omnichannel support, and much more.
-The call center software features of LiveAgent are accessible in the All-inclusive plan, which also comes with the aforementioned helpdesk features.
+LiveAgent packages include full help desk capabilities such as live chat, ticket management, omnichannel support, and much more.
+The call center software features of LiveAgent are accessible in the All-inclusive plan, which also comes with the aforementioned help desk features.

 If you’re set on just call center software, LiveAgent may have many features you don’t necessarily need.
 But if you still want to give it a try, you can do so for free.
-LiveAgent offers free trials for up to fourteen days.
+LiveAgent offers free trials for up to 14 days.
 And if you need more time, it’s worth asking—you may be able to get your trial extended to ensure you like the software.